TanjaKec/datachallenge/content/day2/DataWrangling/_index.en.markdown

 <img src="images/tidyr.png" width="450px" />

-`tidyr` package embraces the **principles of tidy data** and provides the standard key functionalities to organise data values within a dataset.
+The `tidyr` package embraces the **principles of tidy data** and provides the standard key functionalities to organise data values within a dataset.

 [Hadley Wickham](http://hadley.nz/) the author of the `tidyr` package talks in his paper [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) about the importance of data cleaning process and structuring datasets to facilitate data analysis.

-Real datasets, you most likely are going to download from <https://data.gov.rs/> or any other open source data platform, would often violate the three precepts of tidy data in all kind of different ways:
+Real datasets, that you are most likely to download from <https://data.gov.rs/> or any other open source data platform, would often violate the three precepts of tidy data in all kinds of different ways:

 - Variables would not have their names and column headers are values.
 -	A number of variables are stored in one column
 -	A single variable that is stored in several columns
--	Same information stored multiple times as different variables...
+-	Same information stored multiple times as different variables

 to name a few.